 Africa has a very rich culture and has tried to portray this in most African songs and movies.
 But when the story is not about the culture, there are many other things to be presented through the media.
 Africa is a continent that has come through a long way; having been largely shaped and influenced by wars, strife, famine, health challenges and political instability, Africa has a lot to present in the media through African Movies.
 Being home to Nollywood which is the third largest movie industry in the world, the Ghollywood (Ghana Movie Industry), the South African and Kenyan cinemas, it cannot help but produce some interesting and classic movies that keep reverberating through the ages.
 Answers Africa brings you the top 10 classic African movies.

-Written and directed by Ousmane Sembene one of Africa’s best film makers, Guelwaar could not but become one of Africa’s best film.
-Setting of the movie was in Senegal and the story was that a murder mystery began to unfold around the death of a district leader whose family had gatherd at the funeral.
+Written and directed by Ousmane Sembene one of Africa’s best filmmakers, Guelwaar could not but become one of Africa’s best film.
+The setting of the movie was in Senegal and the story was that a murder mystery began to unfold around the death of a district leader whose family had gathered at the funeral.

 8. Viva Riva!

 Viva Riva! is a Congolese crime thriller movie written & directed by Djo Tunda Wa Munga and starring Patsha Bay, Manie Malone, Hoji Fortuna, Marlene Longage, Alex Herabo & Diplôme Amekindra.
 The film received 12 nominations and won 6 awards at the 7th African Movie Academy Awards in 2011, including the awards for Best Picture, Best Director, Best Cinematography & Best Production Design.
 Viva Riva! also won at the 2011 MTV Movie Awards for Best African Movie.